mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 # TypeScript: The Good Parts

+In the book "JavaScript: The Good Parts" by Douglas Crockford he said "In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders."

+TypeScript is a superset of the JavaScript language.
+Therefore it contains the same beautiful features and blunders that are present in JavaScript.
+But it also adds many features, some of which are beautiful and some not so much.

-This article presents the most valuable parts of the TypeScript language and lists those that most developers can ignore.
+This article presents the most valuable parts of the TypeScript language.
+At the end it lists the features that most developers should avoid.

 ## Overview

-TypeScript is a superset of the JavaScript language.
-It adds types and more.
+TypeScript adds types and more to JavaScript.
 Types can be added gradually.
 Specifying more types allows TypeScript to find more errors.

-TypeScript source files have a file extension of `.ts`.
+TypeScript source files have a file extension of `.ts` (or `.tsx` if they contain JSX).
-These are compiled to `.js` files.
+These files are compiled to `.js` files.

 The TypeScript compiler requires Node.js to be installed in order to run.

 TypeScript was developed and maintained by Microsoft.